 Elastic Load Balancing

 Elastic Load Balancing (ELB) is an Amazon service that automatically distributes incoming application traffic across multiple targets and Availability Zones.
 It also scales resources to meet traffic demands.
 ELB distributes traffic to targets, including Amazon EC2 instances, containers, IP addresses and AWS Lambda functions.

 There are three types of load balancers within ELB -- Classic, Application and Network.
-Classic Load Balancer performs load balancing across EC2 instances.
+Each one provides automated scaling and high availability.
+Classic Load Balancer performs load balancing across Amazon EC2 instances.
 This is a Layer 4 load balancer that operates at the request and connection level, though it has some Layer 7 functionality.
-Classic Load Balancer predates the two other ELB variants and likely shouldn't be used for new deployments.
+Classic Load Balancer predates the two other ELB variants on the AWS networking services list and likely shouldn't be used for new deployments.

 Network Load Balancer is built for load balancing traffic that requires high performance and low latency, including TCP, User Datagram Protocol and Transport Layer Security traffic.
 Network Load Balancer operates at a Layer 4 connection level.

 Application Load Balancer is used for HTTP(S) traffic and provides routing for application architectures such as microservices and containers.
 This version of ELB is a Layer 7 load balancer and works at the individual request and application level.

 Amazon's scalable domain name system (DNS), Route 53, directs end users to web applications by translating domain names into numbered IP addresses.
 This DNS service can route users to infrastructure inside and outside of the AWS cloud.
 Route 53 automatically routes users to the optimal DNS server location in the global network, based on network conditions.